-A mum in the UK is causing a stir after appearing on national television and talking about the benefits of bathing naked with her sons, aged 10 and 11.
+A mum in the UK caused a stir last year after appearing on national television and talking about the benefits of bathing naked with her sons, aged 10 and 11.

 Lauren Libbert said she sees no problem being naked in front of her pre-teen children, and that they bathe together “maybe once a week”.

-“I’ve a tiny bathroom but we’ll all scooch together and have a bath together and my boys are very comfortable with being naked and with me being naked,” she told the breakfast show This Morning on Tuesday.
+“I’ve a tiny bathroom but we’ll all scooch together and have a bath together and my boys are very comfortable with being naked and with me being naked,” she told the breakfast show This Morning in March last year.

 The segment was asking the question: is it okay to be nude around your kids?
 And Libbert called into the show via video chat.